- First Name

 - About Me

-A historian and storyteller whose research interests include black higher education and college student activism, DR. CRYSTAL A. deGREGORY is an associate professor of history who most recently served as the award-winning inaugural director of the Atwood Institute for Race, Education, and the Democratic Ideal at Kentucky State University.
+A historian and storyteller whose research interests include black higher education and college student activism, DR. CRYSTAL A. deGREGORY is a former associate professor of history who most recently served as the award-winning inaugural director of the Atwood Institute for Race, Education, and the Democratic Ideal at Kentucky State University.
 Her scholarly research and social commentaries undergirded her groundbreaking programmatic efforts to initiate critical conversations on equity and inclusion at Kentucky State, across the Commonwealth of Kentucky, and beyond, most notably earning the Atwood Institute the “HBCU Center of the Year” title at the 2018 HBCU Awards in its inaugural year.

 A proud native of The Bahamas and a Phi Beta Kappa alumna of the historic Fisk University, she also earned Master of Arts and Doctor of Philosophy degrees in history from Vanderbilt University and a Master of Education from Tennessee State University.
 Among her myriad professional and civic affiliations is trusteeship of The Kamalamee Organization and membership with Delta Sigma Theta Sorority Inc.